zhangtongda/Syntool/README.md

 tabix Syntool.bed.gz chr1:103444941-103444941

 ##for the result, Syntool scores range from -28.62567126 to 59.26623025.
 The smaller the score the more likely the SNP has damaging effect.
-If a Syntool score is <=0 (or score percentile <=0.5) the corresponding mutation is predicted as cause disease-causing.
+If a Syntool score is <=0 (or score percentile <=0.5) the corresponding mutation is predicted as disease-causing.